claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

-* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure used by attackers to get access to account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
+* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure used by attackers to get access to the account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
 Attackers can use specialised tools (to be installed in devices) to record authentication mechanisms, they can coerce victims in order to get access to devices, and more.
   They can also mount these attacks against fingerprints and biometric authentication mechanisms, 2-factor authentication devices/applications and more.
-* Media and private information: attackers can use the access to account/devices to gain access to media and private information.
-This media can later be used to bribe a victim, to humiliate them (by publicly posting it), to enhance harrassment and more.
+* Media and private information: attackers can use the access to accounts/devices to gain access to media and private information.
+This media can later be used to bribe a victim, to humiliate them (by publicly posting it), to enhance harassment and more.
-* Recovery of account mechanisms: as with authentication mechanisms, attackers can use 2-factor authentication devices or accounts to get access to other accounts.
+* Recovery of account mechanisms: as with authentication mechanisms, attackers can use 2-factor authentication devices, accounts and/or applications to get access to other accounts or profiles
 * Lack of blocking mechanisms and abuse of anonymous mechanisms: Often times attackers carry out abuse by:
   * Contacting through fake numbers